Atari VCS/2600 - Artwork for unreleased/prototype games and hardware

 THE INCREDIBLE HULK

 Artist rendering screenshot and description (pictures #1 and #2) are from a 1983 catalog.
 Pictures #3 and #4 are 2 different versions of the box art.
-Picture #5 is a pixel-perfect recreation by Chris Bieniek based on the original.
-Here is a description from a Parker Bros. press release: “Players learn to balance two sides of a dangerously ‘explosive’ character.
-As the mild-mannered scientist Bruce Banner, the player encounters obstacles which – when the danger intensifies – propel Banner into the emotion-triggered green reaction, transforming him into a raging monster.”
+A fake, pixel-perfect screenshot (picture #5) was created by Chris Bieniek, based on the original.
+Here is a description from a Parker Bros. press release: “In Parker Brothers' THE INCREDIBLE HULK, the new home video game based on the popular Marvel Comics character, players learn to balance two sides of a dangerously "explosive" character.
+As the mild-mannered scientist Bruce Banner, the player encounters obstacles which – when the danger intensifies – propel Banner into the emotion-triggered green reaction, transforming him into a raging monster.
+Currently in development, the game capitalizes on the prime-time exploits of the well-known TV hero, The Incredible Hulk.
+The game's realistic animation captures the look and excitement of NBC's Saturday morning cartoon series based on the Marvel Comics superhero.
+THE INCREDIBLE HULK, available in the summer of 1983, will be compatible with the Atari 2600 and Sears Video Arcade."

 JAMES BOND 007